Oregon Alzheimer's Care Facilities

 Call for pricing & availability

 There are 1011 Alzheimer's care facilities available in Oregon.
-These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
+These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone memory care units, or part of larger dementia care communities.
-Oregon Alzheimer's care facilities cost on average $62,004 per year.
+Oregon memory care facilities cost on average $62,004 per year.
 Dementia care in Oregon can range in cost from $36,504 all the way to $105,036 yearly.
 The 5 most affordable cities in Oregon for memory care are: Prineville at $55,596 per year, Sutherlin at $55,992 per year, Grants Pass at $56,292 per year, Roseburg at $56,412 per year and Eugene at $56,484 per year.
 The 3 most affordable counties in Oregon when it comes to Alzheimer's and dementia care are Crook county with costs of $55,320 per year, Josephine county that has average annual costs of $56,064 and Douglas county that carries an average cost of $56,400 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Oregon: